JohnReedLOL/scala-trace-debug/README.md

 ### Logger Incorporation:

 `Log.find` is designed to be used with a logger.
-Does not incut the overhead of a full stack trace.
+Does not incur the overhead of a full stack trace.

 `Debug` methods can be used without a logger, but all calls to `Debug.trace`, `Debug.assert`, etc. return a String that can be passed into a logger.